 The highest management body of the World Alliance for Low Carbon Cities is its Board.
 The board ensures that the Alliance adheres to the principles and guidelines established in the Alliance’s Articles of Operation.

-The role of the board will initially be to provide the support for the direction of the operational activities and also provide suggestions for new initiatives, either for research projects or commercial undertakings.
+The role of the board is to provide the support for the direction of the operational activities and also provide suggestions for new initiatives, either for research projects or commercial undertakings.

 - Pasi Mikkonen, Vice President Investments City Solutions, Fortum, Chairman,

 - Pekka Sundman, City of Turku (Director)